Every state’s favourite fast food chain: the ultimate list

 Alabama: Meat Boss, Mobile

 The food at Meat Boss, a word-of-mouth gem loved by locals in coastal Mobile, is prepared slowly and served fast.
-This family-owned smoke pit is known for its simple low and slow meats served in grab-and-go brown paper bags.
-It started out in 2012 as a tiny hole-in-the-wall takeout and has grown to be a packed favorite.
-Diners rave about the tender pulled beef brisket and decadent breakfasts, including the famous Hog in a Blanket – a huge fluffy pancake stuffed with meat and drenched in syrup.
+This family-owned smoke pit is known for its simple low and slow meats, served in grab-and-go brown paper bags.
+It started out in 2012 as a tiny hole-in-the-wall takeout spot and has grown to be a packed-out favorite.
+Diners rave about the tender pulled beef brisket and irresistible sides (think green beans, potato salad, and coleslaw).

 TOMMYSBURGERSTOP/Facebook